ibimspumo/IdleCreator/README.md

 yarn dev
 ```

-The application will typically be available at `http://localhost:5173/`.
+The application will typically be accessible at `http://localhost:5173`.

-### Building for Production
+#### Production Build

-To create a production-ready build:
+To build the application for production:

 ```bash
 npm run build